 Since the advent of the Mosin Nagant repeating rifle, there have literally been more than a hundred years of refinement in sighting options for firearms.
 The open sights on the Mosin Nagant are one of the weapon’s weaknesses, they are difficult to see, hard to use at long ranges, and do not take advantage of the weapon’s long barrel, and powerful cartridge.
 Now attaching an optic to the Mosin Nagant is not a simple snap on affair, while most of us are spoiled with flat top AR 15s, the Mosin suffers from being made in the later 1800s.
 Optics weren’t really very good or used much at the time.
 Times have changed though, and optics are often considered standard for any centerfire rifle.

-The first obstacle in mounting an optic to the Mosin Nagant is a lack of an easy to use mount.
-There isn’t any method to drill and tap the top of the receiver that would successful.
+The first obstacle in mounting an optic to the Mosin Nagant is a lack of an easy-to-use mount.
+There isn’t any method to drill and tap the top of the receiver that would succeed.
 The second obstacle is the straight bolt.
-When the shooter rotates the bolt to load, or put another round in the chamber the bolt rotates 90 degrees.
+When the shooter rotates the bolt to load or puts another round in the chamber the bolt rotates 90 degrees.
 This long, straight bolt points directly up.
 This long, straight bolt handle means a scope would have to be positioned very high, or you’d have to change the bolt itself.
 You are going to have to find a way to overcome these obstacles to mount an optic.